Robbie McEwen

 A former Australian BMX champion, McEwen switched to road cycling in 1990 at 18 years of age.
 He raced as a professional from 1996 until 2012.

-McEwen retired from the World Tour after riding the 2012 Tour of California and is now a cycling broadcast commentator on the Tour Down Under and the Tour de France.
+McEwen retired from the World Tour after riding the 2012 Tour of California and is now a cycling broadcast commentator on the Tour Down Under, the Tour de France, the Giro d'Italia and most of the major races for Warner Brothers Discovery networks like Eurosport, Discovery+ & Max Sports.

 Career

 McEwen was born in Brisbane.
 After four years of moving through the regional, state and national levels of cycling, he started at the Australian Institute of Sport in Canberra under road cycling coach Heiko Salzwedel.
 The first signs of his sprinting prowess on the international stage were at the Peace Race, winning three stages for the Australian national team.

 McEwen competed in the road race at the 1996 Atlanta Olympic Games (23rd) and the 2000 Sydney Olympic Games (19th).
 He was also included on the Australian team for the 1994 UCI Road Cycling World Championship in Italy, and the 2002 UCI Road Cycling World Championship in Belgium, where he won a silver medal.
 McEwen was again selected for Australia at the 2004 Athens Olympic Games (11th) as part of the road race team.